Ella-Hoeppner/Pidgin/README.md

     * Maybe I could have an `Iter` type that mostly just wraps rust's iterator system?
 Though it would probably still need to be composed of both a `vec` of already realized values and an `iter` that can produce the rest of the values
       * typing here might get tricky, probably would have to use `dyn Iter`, though the other approach would also need something like this
 * support coroutines
+* support custom instructions
+  * the definitions of these should be stored in `EvaluationState`, such that you can create an `EvaluationState` and then add custom instructions to it before doing any evaluation
+* support a `Foreign` type, a general-purpose boxed-rust-object type
 * implement remaining instructions, and write tests
 * start on a compiler from ASTs into IR
 * Once GSE is ready, specify a basic grammer, and set up a function that accepts a GSE string, parses it, compiles it to the IR, compiles that to the bytecode, and then runs it.

+# planned language features (once the IR and VM are usable and a basic AST)
+* global defs
+  * these will need special logic since I'm got rid of the `Bind` instruction, but that's fine since they're only allowed at the top level
+* destructuring function arguments
+* let blocks that desugar into a function calls
+* match blocks
+  * I guess these can desugar into a sequence of attempted function calls wrapped in `try` blocks or something?
+That way it could just defer to the normal function destructuring logic for matching...
+    * except that wouldn't handle matches where certain things are fixed to be specific literal values...
+    * also relying on the error handling system here might be bad for performance
+* shadowing will not be allowed by default, but there will be a special kind of `let` that allows shadowing, maybe `let-shadow` or just `shadow` or something
+  * so many times in clojure I've accidentally shadowed the `str` function with a local variable and wasted a lot of time trying to figure out why stuff wasn't working.
+Having the compiler refuse to let you shadow with explicitly stating that you know that's what you're doing would be really nice.
+    * I considered just not allowing shadowing at all, but I think for some metaprogramming purposes it might be useful, so allowing it only in a special form seems nice
+* quasiquoting
+* macros
+* top-level unquoting

 # Long-run optimizations
+* `EvaluationState::consumption` shouldn't *really* need to be tracked at runtime
+  * Right now every single call to `set_register` has to update `consumption`, so getting rid of that might mean a fairly significant reduction in overhead
+  * The only thing that it's actually used for at runtime (other than debugging) is to figure out where to start a new stack frame when a function is called, but that should be determinable at compile time via static analysis.
+    * There would need to be a new special instruction like `SetStackFrameOffset(u8)` that the compiler places before calls to `Apply<X>`, which sets a global value that is then used in the `Apply<X>` instruction handler to determine where to start the new stack frame (relative to the old).
+This does mean there will be slightly more overhead in function dispatching, but I think it would definitely be worth it for the save in updating `consumption` with every instruction.
+    * Doing the static analysis would just involve finding the highest register that has been touched
 * Reimplement `Value::List` using a custom reference-counted vector.
   * This could take more advantage of the fact that the behavior is very different when the reference count is 1.
 Also, `Rc<Vec<Value>>` involves two layers of indirection, but it should be possible to implement a custom `RcVec` with just one.
 This might be something like an enum with two variants for the single-ownership (mutable) case and the shared-ownership (immutable) case, like:
     ```rust